Parents: This year has been tough.

 I don’t mean that we shrug and move on after our mistakes.
 Of course we try to improve.
 But as my wise mentor, Dr. Laura Markham says, “You can’t do better by feeling worse.”

-This is the thing: Talking to ourselves in the mean girl voice sends us into a shame spiral.
+This is the thing: Talking to ourselves in the bully voice sends us into a shame spiral.
 It perpetuates a cycle of feeling bad and acting bad.
 We are the best parents when we are our best selves.
 When we feel bad, we act bad.
 Just like our children do.
 We can’t do better coming from a place of despair.

 We also can’t calm down while we’re beating ourselves up.
 When we use self-compassion, the fancy word for your inner best friend voice, it’s easier to soothe yourself out of upset.
 It’s just like when you acknowledge your child’s feelings and they can calm down.